Yevadu: Music

 Devi Sri Prasad composed the film's soundtrack, which consists of six songs.
 Ramajogayya Sastry penned the lyrics for two songs, while Sirivennela Seetharama Sastry, Chandrabose, Krishna Chaitanya and Sri Mani each wrote the lyrics for one song.
 Aditya Music acquired the audio rights.
 The release of the soundtrack was postponed multiple times, due to the delay in the film's release.
 Later, the audio was officially launched at Shilpakala Vedika in Hyderabad on 27 September 2013 where the star crew of the film attended the launch with Chiranjeevi as the main guest.

 The audio received positive reviews.
-The Times of India gave a review stating "Devi Sri Prasad has come up with an album that is high on the beat and low on melody, but plays to the galleries unabashedly, blending multiple genres.
+The Times of India gave a review stating "Devi Sri Prasad has come up with an album that is high on the beat and low on melody but plays to the galleries unabashedly, blending multiple genres.
 Though there isn't one stand-out song, the album has an overriding happy vibe about it.
 It isn't a record that you will cherish for long, but might just swing along while it lasts" and rated the album 3/5.
-Oneindia Entertainment gave a review stating "Devi Sri Prasad has composed some of the youthful and fresh tunes for the soundtracks.
-Having meaningful lyrics, some of the songs are very melodious and trendy.
-Devi Sri Prasad has used western instruments as well as rustic beats for them.
-A couple of songs offer a chance to Ram Charan Teja to show his dancing skills.
-Like his previous music albums, the composer has played it safe and all his songs are decent and appealing."